 The Omron BP652's LCD digital display, which is unfortunately not backlit, contains large numbers to clearly indicate your systolic and diastolic blood pressure and pulse rate.

 Also, there is adequate space for the many indicator icons previously mentioned to fit on the screen.

 The BP652 7 Series Wrist Blood Pressure Monitor is powered with 2 AAA batteries, and Omron graciously provides you with your first set to get started.

 Located at the bottom of the screen, the useful Low Battery Indicator icon will alert you when the batteries need replacement.

 The instruction manual states you will get approximately 300 uses out of this monitor with 2 new AA batteries and we have no reason to believe they have overestimated this number.

 What About The Noise Level?

-The noise level of this wrist monitor is much less than a conventional upper arm monitor due to its smaller size.
+The noise level of this Omron 7 Series Wrist Blood Pressure Monitor is much less than a conventional upper arm monitor due to its smaller size.

-This makes the Omron 7 Series a great choice for those seeking to take measurements discreetly, whether in public or even at the workplace.
+This makes the Omron 7 Series Wrist Blood Pressure Monitor a great choice for those seeking to take measurements discreetly, whether in public or even at the workplace.